 The Florida Commission on Human Relations (FCHR) was established by the Florida Legislature to investigate and resolve discrimination complaints in the areas of employment, housing, public accommodations and Whistleblower’s Act retaliation.
 FCHR can be contacted at:

 The Get Lean Florida state hotline program was established in 1992 as part of the Florida Department of Financial Services.

 The program operates a “Get Lean Hotline” to respond to comments about waste, fraud, and abuse within state government and to accept suggestions on how the state can save money.
-The hotline is a 24-hour anonymous web site and phone system that gives you the opportunity to make government more accountable to you.
+The hotline is a 24-hour anonymous web site and phone system that gives you the opportunity to make the government more accountable to you.

 Please share your comments and suggestions for improving state government and where we can Get Lean.

 Telephone Hotline: 1-800-GET-LEAN (438-5326)